a3mc/helperbot/README.md

 - Telegram channel (and you know it's id)

 ### Installation - Quick Start
 ###### That assumes your setup already meets the requirements above.
-For a step-to step guide please refer to the full installation doc in the `/docs` folder that includes setting up Mysql, Node, etc.
+For a step-to step guide please refer to the full installation doc in the `/docs` folder that includes creating a Telegram Bot, preparing MSQL user, etc.

 1. Install the packages:
 ```shell